 “Think of Louisa as an AI-powered LinkedIn on steroids.
 We have smart profiles and a smart network and Louisa reads millions of articles a week from 250 providers and begins connecting people.”

-The move to spin-off gave Nona Source the increased operational flexibility it needed to focus on its core competencies and scale its operation without the constraints of the larger corporate structure.
+The spin-off gave Nona Source the increased operational flexibility it needed to focus on its core competencies and scale its operation without the constraints of the larger corporate structure.

 Year of spin-off: 2024